zavoloklom/docker-compose-linter/README.md

 two important validations are performed, which cannot be disabled - [YAML Validity Check](./docs/errors/invalid-yaml.md) and [Docker Compose Schema Validation](./docs/errors/invalid-schema.md).

+### Disabling Rules via Comments

+You can disable specific linting rules or all rules in your Docker Compose files using comments.
+These comments can be used either to disable rules for the entire file or for individual lines.
+For detailed instructions on how to use these comments, check out the full documentation here: [Using Configuration Comments](./docs/configuration-comments.md).

 ### Anchor Handling

 Docker Compose Linter provides support for YAML anchors specifically during schema validation, which enables the reuse